Knackline/laravel-excel-to-x/Readme.md

 $jsonData = ExcelTo::json('path/to/your/excel_file.xlsx');
 ```

-This will return an associative array representing the Excel data in JSON format.
+This will return a JSON-encoded string representing the Excel data.
+If the Excel file contains multiple sheets, the data will be organized by sheet names.

 ### Collection Conversion